A guide to sustainable seafood

 Different fish stocks and fishing or farming methods mean that a single species can have a range of ratings, depending on how and where it's caught or farmed.
 Cod, for example, could be red-rated in one fishery and green-rated in another, so it’s always important to check the label to know what species you’re buying, how it was caught and farmed, and where.

 You can also check for eco-labels for sustainability information.
-Keep an eye on the Good Fish Guide website, and download our app.
+Keep an eye on the Good Fish Guide website.

 MCS vs MSC